 The law defines “vacant,” as “completely empty,” devoid of all people, personal items, and property.
 An example of a vacant property would be an unfurnished rental property in-between tenants.
 As you can imagine, vacant properties have a greater chance of damage and theft.
 Most standard home insurance policies contain vacancy, not unoccupancy, exclusions.
 This means that property owners would not be covered for things like vandalism or theft under their basic insurance while it is left vacant.
 Protecting a vacant property requires a separate policy, which is more costly than standard insurance due to the increased risk.

-On the other hand, an “unoccupied” property is one which has been left in a state where all items and possessions remain, as if owners were to return at any time.
+On the other hand, an “unoccupied” property is one that has been left in a state where all items and possessions remain, as if owners were to return at any time.
 In order for a property to be considered unoccupied, there must be basic furniture, working appliances, and cooking utensils — enough to show that someone lives there.
 Policies typically cover unoccupied properties for 30-60 days.
 If a property remains unoccupied for longer, additional insurance might be required.

 What About Commercial Properties?

 COVID-19 has led to widespread commercial property vacancies, making it even more important to understand commercial insurance vacancy clauses.
 A building is considered vacant when less than 31% of its total square footage is occupied.
 Standard commercial property policies exclude vandalism, water damage, theft, and more when a building is vacant for more than 60 days.
 Unoccupied commercial property insurance policies are also limited and include stringent security requirements.
 Bear in mind that the specifics of coverage varies from policy to policy and reading the fine print is vital.